MediaComem/comem-devmobil/subjects/angular/README.md

 })
 ```

-- The **declarations** array is a list of components (also directives and pipes) which belong to this module.
+- The **declarations** array is a list of components, directives and/or pipes that this module contains.
-- The **imports** array is a list of other modules whose exported components should be available in this module.
+- The **imports** array is a list of other modules required by this module.
 It allows you to express a dependency on another module.
 - The **providers** array is a list of service providers (more about that later).
 - **bootstrap** is the root component that Angular creates and inserts into `index.html`